Anna Nalick: 2004–2006: Wreck of the Day

 Nalick's first single from her Wreck of the Day album was "Breathe (2 AM)", which peaked at No. 45 U.S. and went 3× Platinum on the Billboard Hot 100, and went huge on Adult Contemporary and Adult Top 40.
 It was heavily played on AAA and Hot AC stations across the U.S., along with light airplay on Pop stations, and Nalick became one of 2005's biggest newcomers.
 Her video for the track got very heavy airplay on VH1 and some MTV airplay as well.
 At the time of the writing, Wreck of the Day has sold over 615,000 copies with a gold certification from the RIAA, and a No. 20 peak on the Billboard 200.
 In New Zealand, Wreck of the Day reached the Top 15 albums on the Top 40 Albums Chart.

 In November 2005, Nalick released "In the Rough".
 The single was moderately successful, charting on the Billboard Hot Adult Top 40 Tracks at No. 15.
-Her album sales only slightly increased after the release of "In the Rough", perhaps because the previous single had been released almost a full year before.
+Her album sales only slightly increased after the release of "In the Rough".

 Her lead single from Wreck of the Day, "Breathe (2 AM)", experienced a resurgence on worldwide charts following a highly prominent appearance in a Grey's Anatomy episode (As We Know It), aired February 12, 2006.
 Other episodes of the show have featured the acoustic songs "Catalyst" and "Wreck of the Day" from the same album.
 The title track has also been featured on the show One Tree Hill.

 In 2006, the album was re-released with three new songs and re-recording of the title track.
 With little promotion, the song only managed to chart on the Adult Top 40 spending two weeks at number 39 and one week at number 40 before falling off the chart.

 In a September 2006 Q magazine interview, Britney Spears said she wished she had written Nalick's "Breathe (2 AM)".
 Two months later, Nalick took honors as "AC Female Artist of the Year" at the New Music Awards, beating out Sheryl Crow.
 According to her official website, Nalick was so convinced that Crow would win the award that she kicked back and relaxed, removing her shoes.
 When her name was called, she ran to the stage shoeless to make sure that she was able to have enough time for her acceptance speech.

 A clip from the single, "Satellite" from Wreck of the Day is often played on the Satellite Sisters radio show.
 Wreck of the Day was also featured during Season 2, Episode 20 of the television show Joan of Arcadia.